EASG-Bench: Video Q&A Benchmark with Egocentric Action Scene Graphs: Conclusions

 \section{Conclusions}

 We introduced \texttt{EASG-Bench}, a novel egocentric video question-answering benchmark grounded in space and time.
-A total of 1,807 questions incorporate both spatial and temporal groundings and are divided into six different categories.
-We evaluate different language-only and video-llm models on this benchmark.
-We observe that while powerful models such as Qwen2.5-VL utilize visual signals effectively and outperform language-only baselines for most categories of questions, they struggle with temporal video understanding tasks such as ``before'' and ``after'' kinds.
-We investigate the performance gap between language-only video-llm models for such temporal reasoning tasks and see that chain-of-thought prompting can bridge the gap to some extent highlighting a need of future research on spatio-temporal reasoning beyond sequence of text tokens specially addressing long-form videos.
+A total of 1,807 questions incorporate both spatial and temporal groundings and are divided into five different categories.
+We evaluate a range of language-only and video-LLM models on this benchmark.
+Notably, models like Qwen2.5-VL demonstrate effective use of visual signals and consistently outperform language-only baselines across most question types.
+However, they struggle with temporal comprehension tasks, particularly those involving reasoning over events occurring before or after.
+To better understand this discrepancy, we explore the performance gap in temporal reasoning between language-only and video-LLM models, and observe that chain-of-thought prompting can bridge the gap to some extent.
+The results highlight the necessity of future research on spatio-temporal reasoning that goes beyond textual token sequence, especially in the context of long-form video understanding.